erestor/ctoolhu/README.md

 What is it?

-- C++ library featuring lightweight implementations of repeating concepts (design patterns)
+- C++ library featuring general tools and lightweight implementations of some design patterns
-- using C++11, Boost &amp; Loki
+- using modern C++, <a href="http://boost.org">Boost</a> & <a href="http://loki-lib.sourceforge.net/">Loki</a>, platform-independent
+- compatible with <a href="https://github.com/emscripten-core/emscripten">Emscripten</a> for building WebAssembly

 Where is it?

-- Ctoolhu is located in ctoolhu directory and is platform-independent
+- Ctoolhu is located in ctoolhu directory
-- the other files in the repository make it possible for Ctoolhu to be opened as a Visual Studio 2013 project
+- the other files in the repository make it possible for Ctoolhu to be opened in Visual Studio

 What does it give you?

+- event
-- generic event aggregator
+  - event aggregator with auto-subscription
+- maths
+  - epsilon-based floating point comparison
+- property_tree
+  - simplifies JSON conversion with boost::property_tree
+- random
   - random number generators
+  - random selector for containers
+- singleton
+  - singleton holder with variable lifetime (esp. for Emscripten builds)
+- std_ext
+  - simplifies typical usage of standard library algorithms
-- type-safe Id class
+- thread
   - locking proxy for object-level locking
+  - implementation of async using a thread pool (esp. for Emscripten builds)
+- time
-- timers for duration measurement
+  - stopwatch for duration measurement
-- extension for simplified use of standard library algorithms
+- typesafe
+  - type-safe integers

 What next?